Rules of Pickleball and Singles & Doubles Scoring

 Player Position for Doubles at the Start of the Game:

-At the start of the pickleball game, the player on the right side serves to the diagonally opposite court.
+Who serves first in pickleball?
+At the start of the pickleball game, the player on the right hand block will always serve first to the diagonally opposite court.

 If the point is scored, the server then moves to the left side of the court and again serves to the diagonally opposite court.
 Players on the serving side continue to move from right to left or left to right each time a point is scored.
 If the serving team does not score a point, the players do not alternate sides.
 The receiving team never alternates sides regardless if points are scored or not.
 The first server will continue to serve until the serving team commits a fault, and then the serve passes onto the second server on the team.
 When the serving team makes their second fault, they stay in their same positioning and turn the ball over to the receiving team to begin serving.
 The player on the right serves first and this pattern continues throughout the game.